 Spectrum analysis

-(Figures 2a and 2b near here) (Sounds 2 and 3 near here)
+Insert Figures 2a and 2b here.
+Also, insert Sounds 2 and 3 here -

 A signal can be represented in both the time and frequency domains.
-In Fig. 2a the same trumpet sound clip from Fig. 1a has been converted to the frequency domain and displayed as a sonogram.
+In Figure 2a the same trumpet sound clip from Figure 1a has been converted to the frequency domain and displayed as a sonogram.
 Fourier analysis (computed with the Fast Fourier Transform -- or FFT -- algorithm) detects sinusoidal components within very short snapshots of the signal and measures their frequencies and strengths.
 By smoothly plotting sequences of these snapshots, we can build intuition about the time-varying spectral character of a sound and particularly its timbre and articulations.
 The trumpet's frequency components are largely harmonically-related to the pitch and can be seen to evolve over time.

-What the analysis process "sees" in a spectral portrait like this becomes data which can drive a resynthesis of the original.
-Fig. 2b shows the components which have been produced from a synthesizer made of a bank of sinusoidal oscillators "performed" by the analysis data.
-Carefully tracking the components of the original sound creates a replica which looks and sounds identical in its timbral details.
+What the analysis process ‘sees’ in a spectral portrait like this becomes data that can drive a resynthesis of the original.
+Figure 2b shows the components that have been produced from a synthesizer made of a bank of sinusoidal oscillators ‘performed’ by the analysis data.
+Carefully tracking the components of the original sound creates a replica that looks and sounds identical in its timbral details.
 However, the tuning of the analysis itself imposes a limitation to its fidelity.
 For example, the window size (duration in time) of the FFT snapshots and the rate (at which they occur) affects the resolution with which components can be distinguished.
 Different tunings track some components better in some cases and worse in others, and only those which are well-resolved can be resynthesized.

-J. C. Risset's mid-60's "Computer Study of Trumpet Tones" was "...undertaken to determine the important physical correlates of trumpet timbre.
+Risset's mid-60's Computer Study of Trumpet Tones was "...undertaken to determine the important physical correlates of trumpet timbre.
 Musical fragments played by a professional trumpet player have been recorded ... for subsequent spectral analysis.
 The computer analysis has yielded displays of the amplitude of each harmonic as a function of time. . . tones were synthesized that proved to be indistinguishable from the real tones by skilled musicians.
 By systematically altering the tones' parameters, it was found that a few physical features were of utmost aural importance: the attack time (which is shorter for the low‐frequency harmonics than for the high‐frequency ones), the fluctuation of the pitch frequency (which is of small amplitude, fast, and quasi-random), the harmonic content (which becomes richer in high‐frequency harmonics when the loudness increases).
-From only these features, it was possible to synthesize brass-like sounds."
-A report on early synthesis experiments to recreate trumpet and other tones is reported in (Risset, J.-C. & Mathews, M., 1969).
+From only these features, it was possible to synthesize brass-like sounds" (Risset, 1965) (DOES THIS COME FROM THE REPORT MENTIONED IN NEXT SENTENCE?
+NEED TO CLARIFY WHERE THE QUOTE APPEARS).
+Further descriptions of early synthesis experiments to recreate trumpet and other tones are reported in (Risset & Mathews, 1969).

 Resynthesis and modification in the frequency domain

-Frequency domain data is made audible by converting it back to the time domain.
-A variety of DSP techniques which perform this conversion are used in spectrally-based DMI's.
-Not all spectral methods are driven directly from analyzed data, others are instead methods which are guided by observations of characteristics observed in analyses.
+Frequency domain representations of tones are made audible by converting them back to the time domain.
+A variety of DSP techniques that perform this conversion are used in spectrally-based DMI's.
+Not all spectral methods are driven directly from analyzed data, others are instead methods which are guided by observations of characteristics noted from analysis.

-Overlap Add (OLA
+Overlap Add (OLA)